 If you want to know more about how we may be able to support your claim, contact us online and ask how you can reserve a free consultation and meet with one of our attorneys to discuss your situation.

 Choosing legal representation can be a hassle.
 Not all attorneys are the same, and it can be hard to know who is capable of helping you get the most out of holding your employer accountable.
-Because you are fighting to claim pay you deserve, you need to be sure that your wage and overtime violations attorney in Tustin has the experience and skill to help you win.
+Because you are fighting to claim pay you deserve, you need to be sure that your wage and overtime violations attorney in Santa Ana has the experience and skill to help you win.

 That said, many of these issues end up settling out of court.
 With strong legal representation from The Gould Law Firm, we can help you recover what you’re owed in a favorably negotiated settlement without ever stepping into a courtroom.